eBay/ebayui-core/src/components/ebay-combobox/README.md

 # ebay-combobox

+_**For Desktop only**_

-The `<ebay-combobox>` is a tag used to create a custom-designed form element which matches much of the functionality of a native `<select>` menu.
-It uses a markup similar to a `<select>` but hides the native select in favor for better design and UX for the end user.
+The `<ebay-combobox>` is used to create a custom-designed form element which matches much of the functionality of a native `<select>` menu.
+It hides the native select in favor of better design and UX for the end user.

 ## ebay-combobox Tag